Top Cheapest Food Delivery App in 2026

 4. Robomart

-Robomart‘s RM5 is a fully electric, Level-4 autonomous mobile store with 10 climate-controlled lockers.
-It can carry up to 500 pounds and enables multiple deliveries per trip for greater efficiency.
+Robomart’s RM5 is a fully electric, Level-4 autonomous mobile store designed to function as a moving retail unit.
+It features 10 climate-controlled lockers and a payload capacity of up to 500 pounds, allowing it to handle multiple orders in a single trip for improved efficiency.

-Robomart charges a flat $3 delivery fee per order with no commission, service fees, item markups, or hidden charges.
-It aims to cut delivery costs by up to 70% compared to traditional human-driven services.
+Robomart states a flat $3 delivery fee per order, with no traditional commission, service fees, or item markups.

 5. Postmates